 Residential Refurbishment in Central Cambridge

-The building we were asked to refurbish had since been subdivided into bedsits with the dilapidated but charming outbuilding used as a garage and store.
+This former corner house in central Cambridge had since been subdivided into bedsits, and it’s dilapidated but charming outbuilding was used as a garage and store.
 Modern windows had replaced the former large shop front that faced the street.

 The brief was to refurbish the house bringing in as much light as possible and forming a connection to the courtyard garden to the rear.
 The outbuilding would be used as an annexe offering additional accommodation.

 The former shop front was reinstated, the ground floor rooms were reconfigured and extended providing views and access to the garden.